Venom: Let There Be Carnage: Pre-production

-In September 2019, Reid Scott was expected to reprise his role as Weying's boyfriend Dan Lewis from the first film.
+In September 2019, Reid Scott was expected to reprise his role as Anne's boyfriend Dan Lewis from the first film.
 The character Shriek was also expected to appear as the film's secondary villain and a love interest for Carnage.
 Many different actresses were looked at for the part, before Naomie Harris was cast in the role in mid-October.
 Stephen Graham had also joined the film, as Detective Mulligan, by the end of the year.
 Tolmach said there was a chance the sequel could be rated R following the success of the R-rated Joker (2019), as well as previous successful R-rated comic book films such as Deadpool (2016) and Logan (2017).
 However, Tolmach cautioned that the PG-13 rating of the first Venom had led to box office success and they would not be looking to change the franchise's tone simply because it had worked for others; the sequel ultimately received a PG-13 rating.
-Tolmach said the biggest lesson learned from the first Venom was that fans loved the relationship between Brock and Venom, and the sequel would focus more on the two characters together because of this.
+Tolmach said the biggest lesson learned from the first Venom was that fans loved the relationship between Eddie and Venom, and the sequel would focus more on the two characters together because of this.
 Serkis described the relationship as the "central love affair" of the film, and explained that the sequence in the film where Venom goes to a rave and talks about the "cruel treatment of aliens" uses imagery reminiscent of LGBTQIA festivals because the sequence is intended to be Venom's "coming-out party".
 Chinese production company Tencent Pictures co-financed the sequel after previously doing the same for the first film.

 Filming

 Principal photography began on November 15, 2019, at Leavesden Studios in Hertfordshire, England, under the working title Fillmore.
 Robert Richardson served as cinematographer for the film, reuniting with Serkis after they worked together on Breathe (2017).
 Filming took place at the campus of London South Bank University in mid-January 2020.
 Hardy revealed that filming in England was completed on February 8, with the production then moving to San Francisco where the film is set.
 Location filming continued in that city for several weeks, taking place in several neighborhoods including the Tenderloin, North Beach, Nob Hill, and Potrero Hill.
 In Potrero Hill, the Anchor Brewery stood in for a police station, while filming in Nob Hill took place at Grace Cathedral on February 20 and 21.
 Filming also took place at the Palace of Fine Arts in the Marina District.
 Some filming in San Francisco was impacted by production on The Matrix Resurrections (2021), with certain locations such as roads for driving scenes being unavailable to the Venom crew because that film was already using them.
 Helicopters that were being used to film Matrix sequences are visible in the background of a scene in the Venom sequel which uses dialogue to explain them as being police helicopters searching the city.
-Reshoots occurred at Pinewood Studios.
+Reshoots took place at Pinewood Studios.